 We work closely with various robot manufacturers, we design and build complete systems that are highly accurate and flexible.
 Working with different manufacturers gives us a better insight on what system is best suited to which application, this helps us offer solutions without compromise.

-There are different types of robots that we work with, they include:
+The different type of robots we work with include:

 Delta robots are typically used for pick and place applications, picking a product from a conveyor for example, and placing it in a tray or on a feeding belt.

 We can integrate delta robots with various other systems like flowrapping machines and cartoners, whether that is new machines supplied by us or your existing packaging machines.

 Versatility is a key component when choosing a robotic line, you may have a number of variations of a product and you may want to pack them differently; for example, changing from a 4 pack to a 6 pack.
 This can be achieved with our integrated systems.

 Cobots are named as such because they are collaborative robots that can work with humans.
 Whilst they can be collaborative they can also be independent.